2009 grad earns B.S.N. while building successful modeling career

 “Mental health has a powerful impact in all areas of health care,” she said.
 “I would like to go back to Ghana at some point and start a business that helps people dealing with mental health issues.”

-Stefi and her husband, Tetteh, a registered nurse with a B.S.N. as well, reside in Eagan, Minnesota, with their two children, Kwasi, 5, and Adwoa, 8 months.
-Stefi and Tetteh were originally married in a courthouse, but they returned to Ghana for a holy matrimony ceremony in 2011.
+Stefanie and her husband, Tetteh, a registered nurse with a B.S.N. as well, reside in Eagan, Minnesota, with their two children, Kwasi, 5, and Adwoa, 8 months.
+Stefanie and Tetteh were originally married in a courthouse, but they returned to Ghana for a holy matrimony ceremony in 2011.
 Tetteh is also from Africa; his dad is from Ghana, his mom from Liberia.

 Three words that describe you as a mom: